Expert Reviews and Professional Learning: Evidence from a Physician Drug Rating Platform

 Experimental Design

-The study employs a randomized controlled trial design with three treatment arms and one control arm.
-The study participants are licensed physicians who are registered on the web-based review board and actively prescribe medications in the therapeutic areas under study.
-Participating physicians are randomly assigned based on their member ID to receive one of the three types of expert reviews or no expert review (control) when evaluating medications.
+The study employs a randomized controlled trial design with four treatment arms and one control arm.
+The study participants are licensed physicians registered on the web-based review board who actively prescribe medications in the relevant therapeutic areas.
+Participating physicians are randomly assigned based on their member ID to one of the three expert review types, a review without reviewer type information (treatment), or no expert review (control) when evaluating medications.
 The study focuses on medications commonly used for treating major chronic diseases and psychiatric disorders.

 Experimental Design Details